kadekjayak/SemanticUI/README.md

 or Download and extract it into plugin directory on cakephp.

-after that you need to load the plugin mannually by addint it into Bootstrap.php
+after that you need to load the plugin manually by adding it into Bootstrap.php

 	Plugin::load('SemanticUI', ['bootstrap' => false, 'routes' => true]);